josieparis/guppy_balancing_selection/ballermix_scans/README.md

 ## Directory containing scripts for the Ballermix analysis

-#For B2 DAF first get the genome wide spectrum files for all populations
+#For B2 DAF first get the derived allele frequencies:

+#Then get genome wide spectrum files for all populations

 get_spec.sh